 But it’s not like this strip of Bloor Street couldn’t do with a little nudge, a little boost of freshness.
 I’ve lived in the area for years now and I wouldn’t call it vibrant.
 With a few exceptions, there’s a regular turnover of retail.
 Walking isn’t terrible but it isn’t particularly pleasant either.
 You bike through it not to it.

 Mayor Tory should be cheerleading for the possibility of a positive transformation of a major piece of public space instead of working the refs to secure the outcome he wants to see.
+If a reconfigured street works here, why not extend it westward, out towards High Park and beyond, east out along the Danforth?
+With the exception of the newly spruced up Yorkville segment, from Avenue to Yonge Street (and I’d suggest that ain’t perfect either), most of this run of road could do with a 21st-century makeover.

 Unfortunately, given his lukewarm… what’s the opposite of embrace?… of this tiny pilot project, the concept runs contrary to the mayor’s preconceived notions of how a city operates.
 Mess with cars and drivers, you’re messing with a — if not successful — an established formula.
 A formula he’s comfortable with, accustomed to.